 Italian lawmakers late on Monday approved an overhaul of the voting system that should make it easier for Prime Minister Matteo Renzi to win reelection.

 More than three dozen party lawmakers abstained from a confidence vote last week that Renzi had called in response to opposition from the left.
-On Monday night, many lawmakers walked out of the vote.
+On Monday night, many lawmakers walked out in protest.

-Establishment media have also been wary.
-La Repubblica, a leftist newspaper, characterized Renzi’s threat to resign if the reforms failed as “a show of weakness, disguised as a show of strength.”
+La Repubblica characterized Renzi’s threat to resign if the reforms failed as “a show of weakness, disguised as a show of strength.”

 Under the new law, which goes into effect next year, the party that wins at least 40 percent support in national elections is guaranteed a majority of the seats in the lower chamber of parliament.

 A separate reform, enacted last year, reduces the Senate to a body of regional deputies without the ability to block legislation, further concentrating power in the prime minister’s party.